-The proposed changes to OCC's governance documents are contained in Exhibits 5A through 5J, respectively, to File No. SR-OCC-2024-015.
-Material proposed to be added is marked by underlining and material proposed to be deleted is marked with strikethrough text.
+The proposed changes to OCC's governance documents are contained in Exhibits A through J. Material proposed to be added is marked by underlining and material proposed to be deleted is marked with strikethrough text.

-All terms with initial capitalization that are not otherwise defined herein have the same meaning as set forth in the OCC By-Laws and Rules.4
+All terms with initial capitalization that are not otherwise defined herein have the same meaning as set forth in the OCC By-Laws and Rules.